luisgdelafuente/hal149com/README.md

-# BlackSpike Company Landing Page
+# Frontier Agency Website

-A modern, responsive landing page built with Astro and Tailwind CSS for our provisional company website.
+A complete, best-in-class Astro website for a business agency with all the features needed to present the company, offerings, news, git-hosted images, ultra-optimized for SEO, and more.

 ## About This Document